|Major Groups > Gilled Mushrooms > Pale-Spored > Collybioid > Tricholomopsis sulphureoides|

 When fresh Tricholomopsis sulphureoides is strikingly yellow, but it soon fades to dull yellow shades.
-It is a wood-rotting species that appears on well-rotted conifer logs, featuring a finely scaly or fibrillose cap (the scales and fibrils are yellow), yellow gills, and a white spore print.
+It is a wood-rotting species that appears on well-rotted conifer logs or hardwood logs undergoing a brown rot, featuring a finely scaly or fibrillose cap (the scales and fibrils are yellow), yellow gills, and a white spore print.
 Tricholomopsis sulphureoides is more common in the Great Lakes region and the northeast, to judge from herbarium records, but it is widely reported across our continent.

 Tricholomopsis decora is very similar, but features tiny brown scales and larger spores.
 Tricholomopsis flavescens is a poorly-known, similar species with a bald cap and slightly larger spores.

 "Tricholomopsis sulfureoides" (with an F) is a spelling error made by the original author of the species (Peck, 1872), and this error is sometimes repeated in field guides and online.

 Ecology: Saprobic on the wood of conifers, especially hemlocks—or on the wood of hardwoods undergoing a brown rot; usually growing gregariously or in clusters; summer and fall; more common in the Great Lakes region and northeastern North America than elsewhere, but occasionally reported in the Rocky Mountains, the southeastern United States, and on the West Coast.
 The illustrated and described collections are from Illinois.

 Cap: 2–6 cm; at first convex with an incurved margin, becoming broadly convex or flat; dry; subtomentose when young, becoming finely scaly to stretched-fibrillose overall, with a subtomentose marginal zone; bright yellow when fresh, but soon fading to dull yellow and developing whitish spots and streaks; bruising slightly brownish in places.